ahm3dgg/gttp/README.md

 # GTTP

-A Simple HTTP Server & Library written entirly from Scratch (Except for xxHash and Gzip), That I decided to share online.
+A Simple HTTP Server & Library written entirly from Scratch (Except for xxHash and Gzip), I used it as a gateway to learn few things, and think about particuler set of problems and decided to share that online.

 ```cpp
 u32 HttpServerMain()